CSRG-Group/dcs-notes.github.io/cs132/part4.md

 title: Memory Systems
 ---

+#### _All diagrams in this page belong to Akram- please contact me directly for the original resources so that you can modify them or distribute them as you need._

 # Memory Systems
 ## Memory hierarchy
 When deciding on a memory technology, you must consider the following factors: